-The biggest advantage of Lowe’s price-matching policy is the 30-day guarantee.
-When you shop at Lowe’s, you don’t have to worry about whether the item you’re buying might go on sale if you just waited one more week.
-You know that if it does, you can just come back and get the lower price – plus an extra 10% off to sweeten the pot.
+The biggest advantage of Lowe’s price-matching policy is its 30-day guarantee.
+When you shop at Lowe’s, you don’t have to worry about whether the item you’re buying might go on sale if you wait one more week.
+You know that if it does, you can come back and get the lower price.

 However, like many others, Lowe’s policy doesn’t work for many big-ticket items, such as appliances.
-It’s also limited to prices from local retail stores – and there’s no clear definition of “local.”
-So if you live out in the country and Lowe’s is the only home center nearby, you’re likely to be out of luck when it comes to matching prices.
+It’s also limited to prices from local retail stores, and there’s no clear definition of “local.”
+If you live out in the country and Lowe’s is the only home center nearby, you’re likely to be out of luck when it comes to matching prices.

 Staples has a more generous price matching policy than any other store we’ve seen.
 This retailer goes one step beyond matching prices: Its 110% Price Match Guarantee promises that if you find a lower price, Staples will give you that price plus a 10% discount.

 Staples will match prices for any business that has both a retail store and an online store under the same brand name.
 It will also match prices on Amazon, even though it doesn’t have any brick-and-mortar stores.
 However, that applies only to products both sold and shipped by Amazon.
 The store doesn’t match prices for Amazon Marketplace sellers.

 How the Policy Works

-Getting a price match at Staples is as easy as 1-2-3.
-The three steps are:
+Getting a price match at Staples is as easy as 1-2-3:

 - Find a lower price.

 - Bring in proof of the lower price, such as a print ad or a website.

-- Show it to a store associate at the checkout or at the customer service desk.
+- Show it to a store associate at the checkout or the customer service desk.